ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Start all: Start all replication object which are stopped in the Replication Pair.
 - Stop all: Stop all replication objects which are started in the Replication Pair.
 - Quick Start all: Quick Start all replication objects which are stopped in the Replication Pair.
 This operation may cause the loss of not yet delivered data.
-Please refer to "Replication User's Manual" for details.
+Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Drop: Drop Replication Objects in the selected Replication Pair.
 All Replication Objects should be stopped before using this function.

 ##### Replication Object

-The same at DB Connections pane.
+The same as DB Connections pane.

 ##### Replication Target Table

-The same at DB Connections pane.
+The same as DB Connections pane.

 #### Map pane